Everything we do revolves around Recorded Oral Storytelling (ROS).

 About Recorded Oral Storytelling

-There is really only one way to genuinely know where you came from, connect with the people who came before you, and what you really want to understand about them—AND to provide that for your kids and grandkids.
-Photos, social media, scrapbooks, genealogy services, and even the periodical retelling of stories at family get-togethers will only scratch the surface.
+There is really only one way to genuinely know where you came from and connect with the people who came before you: by hearing them tell their stories.
+Photos, social media, scrapbooks, genealogy services, and even the retelling of stories at family get-togethers will only scratch the surface.

 It only takes an hour a week to preserve a legacy.